jordwalke/CommonML/README.md

 - Installing a package should *always* be as simple as listing it as a dependency in `package.json` and running `npm install`.
-It should install everything you need to be able to build, run and generate documentation.
+It should install everything you need to be able to build, run and (eventually) generate documentation.
 This isn't always possible for huge projects, but `CommonML` is for the subset of projects for which it *is* possible.

 *Yes, `CommonML` currently relies on having `OCaml/nodeJS` installed on your system.
 One thing at a time.